 - Lead counsel on the drafting of the original generic petroleum royalty regime applicable in the Newfoundland and Labrador offshore

-- General counsel on the creation and governance of the province’s energy crown corporation
+- Lead counsel on the creation and governance of the province’s energy crown corporation

 - Lead counsel on Government preparation for energy mega-project development, including legislative amendments to establish the legal framework for the project and Government’s participation in the financing and structure of the project